 (This post contains affiliate links)

-– Assortment of dried flowers (found all of mine on this site
+– Assortment of dried flowers (found all of mine on this site, but Michaels has great options too)

 – Flower frog